The critically acclaimed novel by Jonathan Stars

 The world the characters live in

 So let's extrapolate 20 years.
-If you took a teaspoon full of those tiny computers and swallowed them, they would network together into a super computer 100 million times more powerful than Watson, the IBM computer that won on Jeopardy!
+If you swallowed a teaspoonful of those tiny computers, they would network together into a super computer 100 million times more powerful than Watson, the IBM computer that won on Jeopardy!

 Ray also predicts a technological singularity in 2045, where changes will be coming at us so fast that people who are not "enhanced" will not be able to keep up.
 And that's where the title of the book, N-hanced, comes from.

 The story takes place in a world where virtual reality is already well established.
 Genetic engineering has made disease and aging things of the past, and there are even answers to the population problem.
 Those nano-sized computers take care of everyone, eliminating the medical industry.
 Most computer interfaces consist of speech and gesture.
 Even the virtual keyboard has all but disappeared.
 Welcome—to the future!